10 Derivation of the RIM

 We now simplify the second sum using a telescoping argument.

-Consider the second sum in \((2)\).
-Write out the first few terms:
+Consider the second sum in \((5)\).
+Write out the first few terms for a period till \(T\):

 Factor each bracket: